Epson EH-LS12000B 4K projector brings big screen HDMI 2.1 gaming

-At the core of these devices is an all-new 4K image processing chip and Epson's 3LCD projection technology which uses a different panel for each of the RGB streams with no colour wheel requried and, hopefully, no rainbow fringing to the on-screen picture either.
-Both motion processing and image sharpening filters are also included.
+At the core of these devices is an all-new 4K image processing chip and Epson's 3LCD projection technology.
+This uses a different panel for each of the RGB streams, with no colour wheel required and, hopefully, no rainbow fringing to the on-screen picture either.
+Motion processing and image sharpening filters are also included.

 The laser light sources help to create a claimed dynamic contrast of 2,500,000:1.
 The only difference between the two projectors is that the Epson EH-LS12000B is capable of a light output of 2700 lumens while the Epson EH-LS11000W is a little less bright at 2500 lumens.

-The star of the show for both, though, is the low lag gaming promise.
-That comes courtesy of an HDMI 2.1 port which is compatible with the 4K@120Hz gaming of the latest generation of PS5 and Xbox consoles, and PCs.
+The star of the show for both, though, is the low-lag gaming promise.
+That comes courtesy of an HDMI 2.1 port which is compatible with the 4K@120Hz gaming of the PS5 and Xbox Series X, and the latest gaming PCs.
 Epson claims input lag times of below 20ms.

 Both projectors feature motorised optics that should help with ease of set-up.
 Their lenses have a 2.1x optical zoom, focus and shift (±96.3% vertical and ±47.1% horizontal), all of which are powered.
-They're also both Calman-ready if you want to use calibration software.
+They're also both Calman-ready, should you want to use calibration software.

 Epson's 3LCD home cinema projectors tend to make for natural, colour-nuanced viewing.
 Hopefully, the use of laser technology will complement performance.